Leeds & Liverpool Canal Cycling Guide

 By Car

 There are lots of places to park along the canal.
 There are car parks beside the canal itself or at railway stations.
 There is on street parking too.
-I am currently putting together a google map of the places I have parked and a POI file for Garmin sat navs to help you find them.
+Map with some car parks.

 On the towpath

-Read the British Waterways guidelines.
+Read the Canal and River Trust pages on cycling here.
 Slow down or dismount at bridges.
 When approaching a bridge you cannot always see if anyone is coming the other way and the towpath is not wide enough to allow people and bikes to pass.
 Remember pedestrians have right of way.
 In some sections the towpath is narrow so you will have to stop when passing people.
 Don't expect people to get out of your way, they might not throw themselves in the canal or a hedge to let you pass.
 Cyclists along with walkers, dog owners, young people and fishermen are unpopular with boaters so try to ensure you act responsibly and don't give them anything else to moan about.

 Towpath Conditions